Don’t you miss the days when a new action or fantasy or superhero movie was paired with their very own video game? Ok, maybe not.

 We poured so many hours into The Lord of the Rings games growing up, whether that was The Two Towers or Return of the King, either one was our favorite game.
 It’s a little disheartening that The Hobbit movies never got their chance to create an action smash video game but tweaked to include some RPG elements for character design and progression.
 Even if the movies faltered too far from the books at times the story would’ve meshed well with a video game.
 Who wouldn’t want to run around Middle-earth as a young spry Bilbo Baggins?

 We’re looking to take inspiration from the War in the North video game on level building, design, and character growth.

 Have they ever made a Thundercats game?
 We’ve dabbled with a few on the old Cartoon Network website, but I don’t remember a game being made for an actual console.
 Needless to say, we think a game about of favorite feline heroes and heroines is certainly in order.
-We’re looking at the Marvel’s Avengers game for inspiration, this game does a decent job of putting a team together where each member has their own unique set of abilities.
+We’re looking at the Dragon Age games for inspiration, this game does a decent job of putting a team together where each member has their own unique set of abilities.
 Thundercats just needs a few tweaks, perhaps a non-cartoon design, RPG character growth, and possibly gear customization.
 If we add in those elements and fighting/level design inspired by the Dragon Age Franchise, we feel like this would be a great game worth playing.

 Action 3rd Person Shooter

 You can’t go wrong with a solid 3rd Person Shooter, for us there’s just something about seeing your character boss through levels that makes it so much better than a 1st Person Shooter.
 What pains us is when 1st Person Shooters offer character customization, why?
 What’s the point if you can’t see your character?
 We digress, there’s great stories out their that will fit this video game mold.